open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.ResourceDetectors.Container/README.md

                         .Build();
 ```

-The resource detectors will record the following metadata based on where
+The resource detector records the following metadata based on where
 your application is running:

 - **ContainerResourceDetector**: container.id.